badgineer/MP2-ESC/README.md

 ### **Snubbers (RSx, CSx)**
 These are RC snubbers. **They are here only for the footprints.
 Do not fit them (yet).** The real values (if necessary at all) will be computed after we build the controller and see what ringing we get.
 Purpose of the snubbers is to dampen that ringing. (if you choose different parts than the one we compute the snubbers for, you might need to compute the snubbers yourself).
 These components are not present in the pick-and-place or BOM files.

-### **FETs**
+### **MOSFETs**
-The default FETs are available from lcsc at the time of writing.
+The default MOSFETs are available from lcsc at the time of writing.
 They are cheap and have good specs. (low Rds on, low Crss, 100v, etc).
-You can use a fet of your choosing, but please be aware that old Fets (such as the famous 4110 or 3077) have huge Crss, leading to a tiny Ciss/Crss ratio.
+You can use a FET of your choosing, but please be aware that old FETS (such as the famous 4110 or 3077) have huge Crss, leading to a tiny Ciss/Crss ratio.
 This ratio needs to be bigger than roughly your max battery voltage, so you will need to compute and add the optional Cgs capacitors (OCx).
 Small Ciss/Crss results in ringing / parastic turn on (which leads to failure).
-That being said, it’s best to just use Fets with Ciss/Crss > ~100, nowadays they’re easy to find.
-See the spreadsheet with alternative parts.
+That being said, it’s best to just use FETs with Ciss/Crss > ~100, nowadays they’re easy to find.
+See the section with alternative parts below.

 Some additional material on MOSFET selection and testing is [here](docs/MOSFET_PARAMETERS.md).

-Attaching the FETs to a heatsink: the FETs need to be electrically isolated from the heatsink, but well connected thermally.
+Attach the FETs to a heatsink: the FETs need to be electrically isolated from the heatsink, but well connected thermally.
 The options for this are:
 * Mica glass (“traditional option”, cheap, easy to find)
 * Ceramics (saw this as a new option, never tried it)
 * Polymer pads